kywoj/kywoj.github.io/_pages/cv.md

 <br/>**Information Management Specialist**<br/>
 The Dow Chemical Company: Midland, MI <br/>
 Jul.
 2016 – Aug.
 2017<br/>
-  * Distilled 150+ complex work processes modules into instructional documentation sets in accordance with corporate and functional standards.
+  * Distilled 150+ complex work processes modules into instructional documentation in accordance with corporate and functional standards.
   * Collaborated with content owners and SMEs in cross-functional teams to develop, edit, test, and maintain periodic content updates to multi-tenant intranet sites.
-  * Implemented a streamlined information architecture for the Enterprise Data Management intranet site, reducing more than 75 redundant pages and improving efficiency of user tasks.
+  * Implemented a streamlined navigational structure for the Enterprise Data Management intranet site, reducing more than 75 redundant pages and improving efficiency of user tasks.

 <br/>**Web Editor**<br/>
 _The Valley Vanguard_: University Center, MI <br/>